SenseNet/sensenet/docs/xss-protection.md

 ### Field Controls and Field Data

-> Although this feature is supported in sensenet ECM 7, it is built on the old Web Forms technology that you **should not use for new projects**.
+> Although this feature is supported in sensenet 7, it is built on the old Web Forms technology that you **should not use for new projects**.
 We encourage you to use a more modern UI solution using our [client-side packages](https://www.npmjs.com/org/sensenet).

 Fields will always store data in the same format as received from input.
 The following applies when displaying Field data in [Field Controls](field-controls.md):